hatsyjs/http-header-value/README.md

 Some headers have special syntax that allows to prepend a quoted string with a tag:
 > `ETag:` __`W/"0815"`__

-The parser recognizes such item value (but not parameter ones!) as `HthvItem` with type `tagged-string`, and places the tag into its `t` property, and unquoted string - into its `v` property.
+The parser recognizes such item value (but not the parameter ones!) as `HthvItem` with type `tagged-string`, and places the tag into its `t` property, and unquoted string - into its `v` property.
 ```typescript
 import { hthvParse } from '@hatsy/http-header-value';